Josh Kaufman (singer)

-Josh Kaufman (born November 9, 1976) is an American soul singer and singer-songwriter.
-A native of the Tampa Bay area in Florida, Kaufman is based out of and resides in Indianapolis, Indiana.
+Josh Kaufman (born November 9, 1976) is an American soul singer and songwriter.
+A native of the Tampa Bay area in Florida, Kaufman is based in Indianapolis, Indiana.
 He is best known for winning the season 6 of NBC's The Voice as a member of Usher's team and previously Adam Levine's team.

 Early life

-Kaufman was born in Sarasota, Florida, the son of Beth Gilbert, minister of music at Slusser's Chapel in Blacksburg, Virginia; and Mark Kaufman, who runs a roofing company.
-His stepfather, Rev. Richard Gilbert, is the pastor at a church in Blacksburg, Virginia.
+Kaufman was born in Sarasota, Florida, the son of Beth Gilbert, the minister of music at Slusser's Chapel in Blacksburg, Virginia; and Mark Kaufman, who owns a roofing company.
+His stepfather, Rev. Richard Gilbert, is the pastor of a church in Blacksburg.
 While in Blacksburg, he was a member of the Blacksburg High School Madrigals, an elite choir.
-He grew up and attended school in Lake Wales, Florida until his first year of high school.
-He and his mother moved to Blacksburg, Virginia where he attended and graduated from Blacksburg High School.
-His musical talent appeared early in his life.
-At sixteen, he appeared on Star Search and in 2011, Kaufman auditioned for the first season of Simon Cowell's The X Factor (U.S.).
-After living his teen years in Virginia, Kaufman settled in Anderson, Indiana to attend Anderson University and graduated from IUPUI.
+He grew up in Lake Wales, Florida and until his first year of high school went to school in the city.
+He and his mother moved to Blacksburg.
+He graduated from Blacksburg High School and musical talent was evident early in his life.
+At sixteen, he appeared on Star Search and in 2011, Kaufman auditioned for the first season of Simon Cowell's The X Factor.
+Josh Kaufman moved to Anderson, Indiana to attend Anderson University and graduated from IUPUI in Indianapolis.

-Kaufman is a member of the band The New Etiquette (formerly known as Josh Kaufman and the Frequency), an Indianapolis based rock and soul band.
-The band was formed in 2010 with original band members Josh Kaufman, Ryan Koch, and Nate Gray.
-The band released a six track self-titled EP in spring 2012 drawing on the musical talents of several local musicians.

-From 2011 to 2014 Kaufman was a musical staple at Potbelly Sandwich Shop in Indianapolis, and also worked as an SAT prep tutor.
+Kaufman is a member of the band The New Etiquette (formerly known as Josh Kaufman and the Frequency), a rock and soul band from Indianapolis.
+The band was formed in 2010 with original band members Kaufman, Ryan Koch, and Nate Gray.
+The band released a self-titled EP with six tracks in spring 2012, drawing on the musical talents of several local musicians.
+From 2011 to 2014 Kaufman performed regularly at Potbelly Sandwich Shop in Indianapolis and also worked as a SAT prep tutor.

 Career

 The Voice (2014)

 On the fifth episode of the Blind Auditions broadcast on March 10, 2014, he performed George Michael's song "One More Try."
-All four judges turned their chairs and Kaufman chose to join team Adam.
+All four judges turned their chairs and Kaufman chose to join Team Adam.
 Kaufman defeated fellow Team Adam member Austin Ellis in the Battles, Round 1.
 Kaufman lost his second battle round competition against Delvin Choice but was immediately stolen by Team Usher.
 Kaufman received the first iTunes bonus multiplier of the season, with his studio recording of "Stay With Me" reaching the fifth position on the iTunes Top 200 Singles chart at the close of the voting window.

 On May 20, 2014, Kaufman was announced as the winner of Season 6 of The Voice.